This section describes the payments under Supplementary Welfare Allowances scheme.

 A list of offices administering the Supplementary Welfare Allowance scheme can be found here.

 Basic Supplementary Welfare Allowance is a weekly allowance paid to people who do not have enough means to meet their needs and those of their qualified adult or any qualified children.

-If you are having difficulty paying your rent and you are getting a social welfare or Health Service Executive payment, you may qualify for a Rent Supplement.
+If you are having difficulty paying your rent, you may qualify for a Rent Supplement, subject to qualifying conditions.

 View the report entitled " Review of Mortgage Interest Supplement (MIS) Scheme"